Grace Point Church History

 The first Session Meeting occurred September 28, 1899 to conduct the business of the church.
 The church officially called its first Pastor October 22, 1899.
 He was the Reverend Frank W. Weatherwax.
 The church received its first new member in January, 1900 and the first Sunday School was organized April 8, 1900.
 The first two baptisms occurred April 8, 1900.

 First Grace Point Church Building

 Property at Clarke and Market Streets purchased for new church building in 1904.
-New church building constructed between 1905-1906.
-Church is dedicated and in full service 1906.
+New church building construction is carried out between 1905 and 1906.
+The church is dedicated and in full service 1906.
 First choir organized in 1910.
 Women’s Missionary Society created in 1913 and Christian Endeavor Youth Society created in 1917.
 25th Anniversary Celebration in September 1924.

 Sunday School Certificate 1926